 In another incident, in my state of Florida, state legislators were questioning a Planned Parenthood representative, Alisa LaPolt Snow.
 When asked what should be done with babies born alive after a botched abortion, she responded that the decision should be between the patient and the health care provider, indicating that they could choose not to give the baby medical attention, thereby allowing it to die.
 Naturally, the organization later “clarified” her remarks, but it’s not hard to believe she was speaking for the organization’s leaders overall.
 They have no concern for the yet-to-be-born, and their seared consciences reach out to the newly born also.

 Where have you heard about this story?
 Again, not on the major networks.
-You have to go to Fox or alternative sites on the Internet to find out about it.
 In both the Gosnell trial and the Planned Parenthood remarks, a huge coverup has been undertaken.

 This is not new, though.
 The media covered up for Barack Obama in 2008 when it came to light that, as an Illinois state senator, he opposed a bill that would have required giving medical aid to children “accidentally” born alive during an abortion.
 Even today, the majority of our citizens have no idea he took that stance.
 We live in a state of willful ignorance enhanced by those who desire to keep us ignorant.